amirna2/open-teleop/docs/ONBOARDING.md

 ### Required Python Packages

-The following Python packages are needed for the ROS2 bridges:
+The following Python packages are needed for the ROS2 bridges and Media Gateway:
 - pyzmq (Python ZeroMQ bindings)
+- gstreamer-python (for Media Gateway)
+- opencv-python (for image processing)

 ## Setting Up Your Development Environment